Book Cover

 The book shows how one can attain meaning in their lives in all the 3 ways using the MSE Framework.

-I am not claiming that religion or philosophies or even poetry are irrelevant to finding meaning.
-I acknowledge that all of these approaches have a proven track record of helping scores of people find meaning in their lives.
+I am not claiming that religion or idologies or even poetry are irrelevant to finding meaning.
+I acknowledge that all of these approaches have a proven track record of helping scores of people convince themselves that their lives are meaningful.

-I am simply trying to demonstrate a far more rigorous way of getting there.
-Not surprisingly, despite this path being different, the final conclusions reached using this new approach have a lot in common with the other approaches (though there are also some significant differences).
+I am simply trying to demonstrate a new way of getting there by following an approach that I believe is more aligned with the current state of our knowledge.
+Not surprisingly, despite this path being different, the final conclusions reached using this new approach have many things in common with the other approaches (though there are also some significant differences).
+Still, the benefit of this approach is that not only do you get good answers, but you can follow the entire logic of how those answers were arrived at.
+Doing so also allows you to challenge and potentially improve the answer if you want to.

 This is a great question (if I may say so myself!)
 The obvious reason is that I am an engineer myself.
 But it goes a lot deeper than that.

-Normally when people think of things like rationality or evidence and reason, they immediately think of science.
-And then they run into the problem of limitations of science.
-These limitations result from the fact that reality is extremely complex and full of nebulosity and unknowns, and thus we haven't been successful in capturing it fully using science.
+Normally when people think of things like evidence and reason, they immediately think of science.
+And then they run into the problem of limitations of science or rationality.
+These limitations result from the fact that reality is extremely complex and contains a lot of nebulosity and unknowns, and thus we haven't been successful in capturing it fully using science.
+(And even when we ignore those factors, we still have do contend with things like Gödel's Incompleteness Theorem.)

-Of course, this argument gets a lot deeper and far more complex than what can be described in an FAQ.
-I would suggest diving into the book to appreciate it fully.
+Of course, as you might guess, this argument gets a lot deeper and far more complex than what can be described in an FAQ.
+You would need to dive into the book to appreciate it fully.

 About the Author